How Long Can Water Be Stored For? Is It Safe After 1 Year?

 Or would you recommend treating for the purpose of consumption.

-If I was confident that I had cleaned and disinfected the BPA 55 gallon barrel ahead of time (disinfection with proper bleach solution) by swishing the solution around all interior surfaces prior to filling with municipal water,
+If I was confident that I had cleaned and disinfected the BPA 55 gallon barrel ahead of time,

-If I was confident that the municipal water source was not contaminated (purified with at least 1ppm chlorine – which is typical for municipal water sources – use swimming pool chlorine test kit to check this),
+If I was confident that the water source was not contaminated (municipal water typically purified with at least 1ppm chlorine) – use swimming pool chlorine test kit to check this,

 Many people are under the misconception that water can go “bad” over time.